Global Mind Tests

 How the score works

-Your points come from correct Go responses and successful stops.
-Your final score is points multiplied by a speed factor derived from your mean correct Go reaction time.
-For the cleanest tracking, compare runs on the same device and browser.
+Your points come from correct go responses and successful stops.
+Your final score is based on points multiplied by a speed factor derived from your mean correct go reaction time.
+Faster clean performance usually helps, but stop-errors can quickly lower the result.

 FAQ

-Why is my score lower even when I feel fast?
+Why can my score be low even if I feel fast?

 Does device latency affect results?

 Yes.
-Keyboard latency, browser scheduling, and display refresh can shift measured reaction times.
-Track progress on the same setup for meaningful comparisons.
+Keyboard latency, browser scheduling, and display refresh rate can shift measured reaction times.
+Track progress on the same setup for cleaner comparisons.

 Is this a medical diagnostic test?

-Disclaimer: training/insight only; not a diagnostic instrument.
+Disclaimer: training and self-tracking only; not a diagnostic instrument.
 Read our Privacy Policy and Terms.